Long Beach Branch NAACP Law Day, in conjunction with Keesal, Young & Logan law firm

 The Long Beach Branch NAACP the work that was made possible by a grant from Dignity Healthcare and St. Mary Medical Center.
 The purpose of the grant was to provide workshops, screenings and education for “Silent Killer Diseases”.
 There are a number of diseases that are known as “Silent Killers” because they gradually attack your body without causing any serious symptoms in the early stages.
 The grant focused on the prevention, treatment and management of diabetes, high blood pressure and heart disease.

 LB Branch NAACP Intern Jason Vasquez heads the Get Aboard the Technology Train Program.
 He is available to help senior members and youth that need special computer assistance.
 To request services email email@example.com.
-Computer classes for adults scheduled for the Fall are postponed to January.
+Computer classes for adults are postponed.

 Naomi Rainey-Pierson Erdmann, Thomas Le, and Marie Treadwell are the Fall 2020 Community Membership Drive Chairs.
 Marie Treadwell, Branch Secretary, is in charge of identifying churches and community organization facilitators and to reclaim former branch members.
 To help Mrs. Treadwell, please email the branch at firstname.lastname@example.org .

 Join the LB Branch NAACP online–use Branch code 1045.
 For youth membership, use code 1715. https://www.naacp.org/membership/